 #3.
 Security Testing

 I guess we have enough to establish that the steps in all the situations are the same.
-The method and the intention behind the process is what different.
+The method and the intention behind the process are what different.

 Let’s take a comparative look: